naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

 The information can be gathered for the following entities and stored in dataframes.
 Refer to the code snippets below for the domains used in this project:

+### Domains and Entities

 <details>
  <summary>1.
 Source platform (LinkedIn)</summary>

- - Link to class in Python: https://github.com/naimiskandar22/LinkedIn-Job-Posts-Analysis/blob/4e6ebe6297f3967b9ee57b96fd8f4b9a3906fed4/jobs_analysis.ipynb#L9029
+ - Link to class in Python: code snippet[https://github.com/naimiskandar22/LinkedIn-Job-Posts-Analysis/blob/4e6ebe6297f3967b9ee57b96fd8f4b9a3906fed4/jobs_analysis.ipynb#L9029]

  Objects in class:
  - Job ID